-Based on the analysis of the observed ratios for each of the selected companies and based on its experience working with corporations on various merger and acquisition transactions, Perella Weinberg selected a representative range of price per share as a multiple of estimated EPS for fiscal year 2010 of the selected companies of 14.0x to 17.0x in order to derive an illustrative comparable company-based market valuation of PepsiCo.
-These multiple ranges were derived based on banded distribution around the observed comparable multiples of the selected companies described above.
-By applying this range of multiples to the PepsiCo statistic this analysis implied a range for PepsiCo common stock of approximately \$57.00 to \$69.00.
+Based on the analysis of the relevant ratios for each of the selected companies, Perella Weinberg selected representative range of price per share as a multiple of estimated EPS for fiscal year 2010 of the selected companies of 14.0x to 17.0x, based on its experience working with corporations on various merger and acquisition transactions, and applied this range of multiples to the PepsiCo statistic.
+Based on the calculations set forth above, this analysis implied a range for PepsiCo common stock of approximately \$57.00 to \$69.00.